philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * In-person idea pitches invite interruption and knee jerk reactions.
   * Instead, write up a complete memo, let everyone read it offline multiple times, and then host a considered discussion.
-* What out for 12-day weeks
+* Watch out for 12-day weeks
   * Don't routinely ship on a Friday and then have to work weekends because you're monitoring and bugfixing the release.
 * Bad habits beat good intentions